SAP/open-ux-tools/packages/deploy-tooling/README.md

   --cloud                              target is an ABAP Cloud system --cloud-service-key <file-location>  JSON file location with the ABAP cloud service key.
   --cloud-service-env                  Load ABAP cloud service properties from either a .env file or your environment variables.
 Secrets in your .env should not be committed to source control.
-  --service-username                   ABAP Service username --service-password                   ABAP Service password --transport <transport-request>      Transport number to record the change in the ABAP system --name <bsp-name>                    Project name of the app --strict-ssl                         Perform certificate validation (use --no-strict-ssl to deactivate it)
+  --username                           ABAP Service username --password                           ABAP Service password --transport <transport-request>      Transport number to record the change in the ABAP system --name <bsp-name>                    Project name of the app --strict-ssl                         Perform certificate validation (use --no-strict-ssl to deactivate it)